foohasmallya/tfx/docs/guide/index.md

 ![Feature Engineering](feature_eng.svg)

-A typical TFX pipeline will include a [Transform](transform.md) component, which will perform feature engineering by leveraging the capabilities of the [TensorFlow Transform (TFT)](tft.md) library.
+A typical TFX pipeline will include a [Transform](transform.md) component which performs feature engineering by leveraging the capabilities of the [TensorFlow Transform (TFT)](tft.md) library.
 A Transform component consumes the schema created by a SchemaGen component, and applies [data transformations](
 //tfx/transform/api_docs/python/tft) to